ZacharyWesterman/paisley/README.md

 end
 ```

-You can also leave out the “then” clause if all that’s needed is the “else” clause, e.g.:
+You can also leave out the "then" clause if all that's needed is the "else" clause, e.g.:
 ```
 if {expression is truey} else
 	... do this if expression is falsey ... end
 ```

 Note that, unlike Lua's `elseif` keyword, the appropriate "else if" keyword in Paisley is `elif`.
-Also keep in mind that if statements convert the expression to a boolean, and so use a few rules to test an expression’s trueness: false, null, zero, and empty strings, arrays and objects are falsey, everything else is truey.
+Also keep in mind that if statements convert the expression to a boolean, and so use a few rules to test an expression's trueness: false, null, zero, and empty strings, arrays and objects are falsey, everything else is truey.

 There is also the `match` structure, which is similar to c-like languages' `switch/case` structure (or Rust's `match`).
 This structure is included to allow for more readable logic with less repeated code.
 ```